-Considering that this is the Company's first year of reporting after IPO's merger with AC Education (with IPO as the surviving entity), the Company is still in the process of integrating approaches and identifying opportunities across all schools.
-However, individually, the subsidiary schools are evaluating their current policies to update them and ensure that these policies comply with new laws and issuances
+The Company is still in the process of integrating approaches and identifying opportunities across all schools.
+However, individually, the subsidiary schools are evaluating their current policies to update them and ensure that these policies comply with new laws and issuances.